 We are party to a management services agreement, or the Management Services Agreement, with Paragon Biosciences, LLC, or Paragon, entered into on September 22, 2017, or the Effective Date, pursuant to which Paragon provides to us certain professional services.
 In addition, the Chairman of our Board of Directors, Jeffrey S. Aronin, is the Chairman and Chief Executive Officer of Paragon.
 Marshman Fund Trust I holds 99% of the LLC interests of Paragon.
-Mr. Aronin serves as the sole trustee of Marshman Fund Trust I and has sole voting and dispositive power with respect to such
+Mr. Aronin serves as the sole trustee of Marshman Fund Trust I and has sole voting and dispositive power with respect to such LLC interests.

-LLC interests.
 In exchange for services provided to us under the Management Services Agreement, we pay to Paragon a management fee of \$0.3 million per each calendar month.
-This fee is reduced to \$0.2 million per each calendar month following the third anniversary of the Effective Date.
-For each of the years ended December 31, 2019 and 2018, we incurred approximately \$4.0 million in management fee expense and other expenses to Paragon, which are included in general and administrative expense in the consolidated financial statements of operations.
+This fee is reduced to

+\$0.2 million per each calendar month following the third anniversary of the Effective Date.
+For each of the years ended December 31, 2018 and 2019, we incurred approximately \$4.0 million in management fee expense and other expenses to Paragon, which are included in general and administrative expense in the consolidated financial statements of operations.
 We have the right to terminate the Management Services Agreement upon the consummation of this offering.
 However, in the event such termination occurs prior to the fourth anniversary of the Effective Date, the terms of the Management Services Agreement require us to pay to Paragon 100% of the remaining amounts to be paid to Paragon under the Management Services Agreement between the date of such termination and the fourth anniversary of the Effective Date.
-We will terminate the Management Services Agreement in connection with this offering and pay Paragon a termination fee of \$2.6 million.
+We currently plan to terminate the Management Services Agreement upon the consummation of this offering.

 We are also party to a right of use agreement with Paragon whereby we have access to and the right to use certain office space leased by Paragon in Chicago, Illinois.
-For the year ended December 31, 2019, we incurred fee of \$0.4 million pursuant to this agreement and this amount was paid during the six months ended June 30, 2020.
+For the year ended December 31, 2019, we paid a fee of \$ million pursuant to this agreement.